 |Assists in planning, organizing and supervising the work of subordinate supervisors, skilled operators, and maintenance workers in the operations and maintenance section engaged in repairing sewer lines, streets, sidewalks and driveways upon completion of subsurface sewer construction.

 Handles personnel related matters including employee discipline, job and safety training, and any other personnel related matters as designated by the Wastewater Collections System Manager.

-Coordinates activities of various divisions within the Department of Public Works and private water companies for the repair and resolution of sewer complaints.
+Coordinates activities of various divisions within the Department of Environmental Services and private water companies for the repair and resolution of sewer complaints.